-The financial statements should contain sufficient information for the regulator to assess the level of subjectivity in fair value measurement, and to get insight on how the plan administrator views and manages financial instrument risks.
+The financial statements should contain sufficient information for the regulator to assess the level of subjectivity in fair value measurement, and to get insight on how the administrator views and manages financial instrument risks.
 More specifically, the disclosures should include:

-- for those investments that are financial instruments a table presenting each type of investment assets and liabilities classified in the three-level measurement hierarchy of IFRS 7, paragraph 27; - when a plan has in interest in a master trust the fair value hierarchy table presents each type of investment assets and liabilities of the whole master trust, along with the plan's position (total dollar amount or percentage) in the master trust; - for all investments that are not financial instruments a description of how fair value have been determined; - a description of the nature and extent of risks arising from financial instruments to which the plan is exposed at the end of the period, and how the administrator manages those risks; - a credit ratings schedule of interest-bearing financial instruments (AAA, BBB etc.); - a maturity analysis of interest-bearing financial instruments; - a sensitivity analysis of the foreign currency denominated financial instruments, with regard to a possible change of 5 per cent in the foreign currency exchange rate (one analysis for each applicable foreign currency subject to the materiality requirement); - a sensitivity analysis of interest-bearing financial instruments, with regard to a possible change of 1 per cent in the overall level of interest rates; - a sensitivity analysis of equity financial instruments, with regard to a possible change of 10 per cent in the appropriate equity index benchmark (one analysis for each applicable category of equity investments permitted by the SIP&P and subject to the materiality requirement); and - the methods and assumptions used in preparing these sensitivity analyses.
+- for those investments that are financial instruments a table presenting each type of investment assets and liabilities classified in the three-level measurement hierarchy of IFRS 7: - when a plan has in interest in a master trust the fair value hierarchy table presents each type of investment assets and liabilities of the whole master trust, along with the plan's position (total dollar amount or percentage) in the master trust; - a description of the nature and extent of risks arising from financial instruments to which the plan is exposed at the end of the period, and how the administrator manages those risks. - a credit ratings schedule of interest-bearing financial instruments (AAA, BBB etc.); - a maturity analysis of interest-bearing financial instruments; - a sensitivity analysis of the foreign currency denominated financial instruments, with regard to a possible change of 5 per cent in the foreign currency exchange rate (one analysis for each applicable foreign currency subject to the materiality requirement); - a sensitivity analysis of interest-bearing financial instruments, with regard to a possible change of 1 per cent in the overall level of interest rates; - a sensitivity analysis of equity financial instruments, with regard to a possible change of 10 per cent in the appropriate equity index benchmark (one analysis for each applicable category of equity investments permitted by the SIP&P and subject to the materiality requirement); and - the methods and assumptions used in preparing these sensitivity analyses.

-Note: only the first four bullets are required for defined contribution plans where members direct the investment decisions for the assets in their accounts.
+Note: Only the first three bullets are expected for defined contribution plans where members direct the investment decisions for the assets in their accounts.